Gravitational focusing and horizon entropy for higher-spin fields: Introduction

 given that NEC holds.

 Subsequently, we can use the above linearised focusing equation to study the entropy of the horizon.
 For horizons with compact cross-sections,\footnote{For non-compact horizons, the entropy current can leak through the boundary of horizon slices, and it is no longer a closed system.
-The entropy can decrease in that case, and the second law is no longer true.} the Wall entropy (also known as the increasing entropy) \cite{Wall:2015raa}---a dynamical generalisation of the Wald entropy \cite{Wald:1993nt}---can be extracted as
+The entropy can decrease in that case, and the second law is no longer true.} the Wall entropy (also known as the increasing entropy) \cite{Wall:2015raa}---a dynamical generalisation of the Wald entropy \cite{Wald:1993nt}---was originally defined by

+for some horizon slice $\mathcal{C}$.
+Using the generalised focusing equation \eqref{eq:GLFE}, the Wall entropy can be extracted as